Panathenaea: Procession

 Athenians would begin their procession in the Kerameikos neighbourhood and would continue south until they reached the Acropolis.
 The procession consisted of over 1,000 people from a wide range of backgrounds but was led by the high priestess and the treasurers of the temple followed by the arrephoros carrying the peplos robe.
 This lead group would be followed by other priests (hieropoios), priestesses (athlothetai), and unmarried young women (kanephoros), magistrates, soldiers, athletes, representatives from other states, musicians, and herdsmen among others.
 The procession would conclude with more than one hundred cows and sheep being sacrificed on the altar of Athena in the Acropolis in a religious ceremony known as a hecatomb.
-Non-Athenians also participated in the procession, with female metics carrying hydria I and male metics carrying bread used for the meal after the festival or other non-animal offerings on ornate trays known as skaphai.
+Non-Athenians also participated in the procession, with female metics carrying hydriai and male metics carrying bread used for the meal after the festival or other non-animal offerings on ornate trays known as skaphai.

 Competitions

 During the festival many competitions were held including a chariot race, a stadion, and various other athletic events.
 There would also be singing and poetry competitions, where participants would perform selections from Homer's Iliad and Odyssey.